-Stop Taylor Wimpey's Ground Rent From Doubling21st Mar 2022
+Stop Taylor Wimpey's Ground Rent From Doubling12th Oct 2022

 Our solicitors are helping more and more leaseholders who were caught out by housebuilder Taylor Wimpey’s doubling ground rent.

 Taylor Wimpey has been writing to leaseholders.
-The housebuilder has been offering to:
+In its latest letters, the housebuilder is now offering to:

 - Stop the ground rent from doubling by changing the lease terms with a deed of variation.

 - Replace the ‘doubling’ clause with one that charges ground rent at the initial rate for the remainder of the lease.
 (Previously, Taylor Wimpey had offered to limit future increases in the ground rent to RPI inflation.)

 - Pay leaseholders’ legal fees up to a maximum of £750 when they appoint a solicitor (of their choice) if certain criteria are fulfilled.